proplot-dev/proplot/docs/tutorial5.rst

 New features have been added to various matplotlib plotting commands thanks to a set of wrapper functions.
 These features are a strict *superset* of the existing matplotlib API – if you want, you can use plotting commands exactly as you always have.
-This section documents these wrapper functions.
 For details, see the `~proplot.axes` documentation.

 Standardized input
 ------------------